Classification of materials with phonon angular momentum and microscopic origin of angular momentum

-The situation in class IV is different.
-As a general principle, one would expect that time-reversal breaking in the electronic subsystem must spill into the ionic subsystem, as electrons and ions are coupled.
-While this is true, the spilling of the time-reversal breaking into ions does not occur in the first term of the expansion in Eq.~\ref{eq:eom}, the force constant matrix $F^{\alpha \beta}_{ij}$.
-Let us demonstrate this again on our toy model from Fig.~\ref{fig:summ}.
-Imagine that we now don't displace the green atom, but instead we make the green atom magnetic, therefore breaking the time-reversal symmetry.
+Since the force-constant matrix $F^{\alpha \beta}_{ij}$ is unaware of the time-reversal symmetry breaking in the solid, any ionic motion in the class IV material that is driven only by the force-constant matrix $F^{\alpha \beta}_{ij}$ will preserve time-reversal symmetry.
+Therefore, following symmetry analysis from Sec.~\ref{sec:symmetry}, the phonons in class IV material described only by $F^{\alpha \beta}_{ij}$ will not have angular momentum at a generic non-symmetric point in the Brillouin zone.
+This same observation can be again made on our toy model from Fig.~\ref{fig:summ}.
+Imagine that instead of displacing the green atom, we make the green atom magnetic, therefore breaking the time-reversal symmetry in the solid.
+Magnetization of the green atom is pointing out of the page.
 Since the distribution of charge on the atom was changed when we made the atom magnetic, one might expect that the resulting force constants between the green and orange atoms will change as well.
 And they do, but clearly, the changes to all four force constants must be equal.
-Therefore, adding a magnetic moment to the green atom did not change the symmetry in the force constant matrices $F^{\alpha \beta}_{ij}$, so the underlying phonons did not acquire angular momentum.
-(It is easy to see that $F^{\alpha \beta}_{ij}$ is manifestly time-reversal symmetric by recalling that $F^{\alpha \beta}_{ij}$ in Eq.~\ref{eq:fij} is defined as the second derivative of energy with respect to atom displacements, and atom displacements are invariant under time-reversal.)
+More importantly, these four force constants would change by the same amount, regardless of whether the magnetic moment on the green atom in Fig.~\ref{fig:summ} is pointing in or out of the page.
+Therefore, adding a magnetic moment to the green atom did not change the symmetry in the force constant matrices $F^{\alpha \beta}_{ij}$, so the underlying phonons did not acquire angular momentum from changes in $F^{\alpha \beta}_{ij}$.